Modern Home Lighting Trends for 2026

 • Be thoughtful about fixture placement and height.
 Ceiling lights should cast enough light without creating glare; pendants and chandeliers work best when hung about 30–36 inches above a dining table or countertop.
 Wall sconces should be mounted at eye level to avoid harsh beams, while under-cabinet lighting cuts shadows in kitchens.
 Aim for targeted light where you need it most, and don’t forget to test the effect at different times of day before final installation.

 • Spotlight what matters most.
-Use focused lighting—like adjustable spots, picture lights, or directional sconces—to draw attention to art, architecture, or your favorite home features.
+Use focused lighting like picture lights, or directional sconces to draw attention to art, architecture, or your favorite home features.
 Even compact rooms benefit from this curated approach: a reading chair, display shelf, or textural wall detail can become a standout simply by bathing it in the right glow.
 This trick not only shows off your style but also adds a sense of intention to every corner.

 • Embrace adjustable and flexible solutions.
-Life changes and so do your routines, so look for lights you can angle, dim, or move as you need.
+Look for lights you can angle or dim to best fit the current activities.
 Pivoting arms, sliding rails, or portable table lamps let you customize illumination for movies, study time, or entertaining friends.
 The more options built into your setup, the easier it is to set the scene for any activity.

 • Don’t overlook smart control and convenience.
 Even with a great plan, lighting is only as effective as it is usable.
-Dimmers, motion sensors, and smart home integration help you adjust settings quickly—no matter where you are.
-If you can control your lights with a voice command or app, you’ll use them exactly the way you want, all day long.
+Dimmers, motion sensors, and smart home integration help you adjust settings quickly using voice command or an app.

 Bring your modern lighting ideas life with Block Renovation